cac-t-u-s/cac-t-u-s.github.io/om-sharp/pages/lisp.md

 # Lisp Programming in OM#

+_Sometime a few lines of code are more efficient and easier to write than a visual program !_
+OM# includes a whole Lisp programming interface, and there exist several ways to edit and input/execute Lisp programs and commands in the environment.

 > OM# is a Lisp environment, that is, it embeds the whole Common Lisp language and interpreter.
 Visual programs created in OM# are just compiled into Lisp functions before to execute, and can therefore seamlessly call and interact with pure Lisp program components.

 > <img src="./images/lisp-in-patch.png" align="right">